Seattle Sexuality Resources

 - Eros Events

-- hosts its events at a Redmond retreat center with a unique indoor
+- hosts events on the third Friday (and some first Fridays) of every month at a Redmond retreat center with a unique indoor

 heated pool.
 More information is available at http://www.eros-events.org